-5.3.1 As a result of the Call Off contract from the Enfield and Haringey framework children and adults will receive cycle training which will help to keep them safe when cycling, particularly when on the public highway.
+5.3.1 As a result of the call-off contract from Enfield and Haringey's framework, children and adults will receive cycle training which will help to keep them safe when cycling, particularly when on the public highway.
 Increasing their skills and confidence will encourage those who live, work or study in Barnet to start to cycle or to cycle more and to do so more safely.
 Family cycle training will equip parents and carers with the skills to cycle as a family.
-Cycle skills adult training will allow commuters to cycle to and from work and Bikeability training in school will allow pupils to cycle safely to school and for leisure.
+Cycle skills adult training will allow commuters to cycle to and from work and Bikeability training in schools will allow pupils to cycle safely to school and for leisure.